 - 5 hours in night VFR conditions with 10 takeoffs and 10 landings

 Written Knowledge Exam

-At least 35 hours of ground training is required before you are able to take the written knowledge exam.
+At least 35 hours of ground training, whether that be through the best online ground school or otherwise, is required before you are able to take the written knowledge exam.

 You will be tested on topics including flight maneuvers, emergency procedures, cross-country procedures (VFR) commercial and aeronautical decision making, and advanced aerodynamics, to name just a few.

 The exam takes 3 hours, consists of 100 questions, and a minimum score of 70% is required to pass.
 It is taken before the checkride.

 The final step you must complete is to take and pass the checkride.
 This is conducted by an FAA inspector or designated pilot examiner.
 The checkride also involves a short oral exam.

 The commercial checkride isn’t too dissimilar to a private pilot checkride.
 The biggest differences are more stringent flight standards with less room for error and more precise maneuvers.

 if you haven’t already got an instrument rating added onto your private pilot license, you will definitely want to get one now.
 A commercial pilot who can’t fly under IFR is a very limited pilot indeed.